 So now what?
-Hours after the strike, flanked by the joint chiefs of staff and the vice president, Trump that the United States “will immediately impose additional punishing economic sanctions on the Iranian regime.”
+Hours after the strike, flanked by the joint chiefs of staff and the vice president, Trump announced that the United States “will immediately impose additional punishing economic sanctions on the Iranian regime.”
 The president’s prepared text was riddled with falsehoods about the scope and intent of the Iran nuclear deal and, critically, the policy tools included to “de-escalate” are precisely the measures that have prompted this crisis with Iran.
 This crisis is, at its core, about the American withdrawal from the nuclear deal and the political decision to reimpose sanctions when Iran was in compliance with an agreement it had signed with the P5+1 premised on a bargain of sanctions relief for good behavior.

 And guess what?
 As Iran escalates, and Washington places considerable goal posts around the type of response that is politically tolerable, the default settings have once again kicked in.
-As Robert Jervis , we are not seeing “a search for effective solutions, but rather the reaching for a familiar proposal that has been developed for other purposes.
+As Robert Jervis argued in these pages, we are not seeing “a search for effective solutions, but rather the reaching for a familiar proposal that has been developed for other purposes.
 It is at hand, convenient, and doesn’t call for rethinking even if it should.”
 In this case, Iran policy has long been written and requires just a few keystrokes to adapt to any new situation.
 Jervis notes this has been called the “garbage can model” but today, it would be more aptly described as the dumpster fire model.

 As the president sought to clearly lessen tensions with Iran, he indicated that the forthcoming “powerful sanctions will remain until Iran changes its behavior.”
 This policy won’t work.
 Sanctions are intended to hurt the Islamic Republic and to make suffering so great that its victims try to avoid it.
-The Iran nuclear deal, which Trump lambasted as “foolish,” used economic coercion and, critically, the offer of a to incentivize changes in Iranian foreign policy.
+The Iran nuclear deal, which Trump lambasted as “foolish,” used economic coercion and, critically, the offer of a positive inducement to incentivize changes in Iranian foreign policy.
 This approach worked.
 Iran was offered a benefit (sanctions relief) for accepting greater access to its nuclear program to verify a change in policy (the end of a clandestine nuclear weapons program).

 The Trump administration removed Iran’s assurance that its behavior would be rewarded and resorted to a policy of all sticks and no carrots.
 This, in turn, has incentivized Iranian escalatory actions to impose a cost on the United States, focused first on its regional allies, and now extended to include strikes on American forces with ballistic missiles.
 This is the definition of escalation, if one stops and thinks about how things have shifted over the past 612 days since the United States withdrew from the multi-lateral nuclear deal.
 The U.S. military has been hit with ballistic missiles, troops are in lockdown, and the effort to defeat Islamic State has deteriorated because of it.
 The National Security Strategy remains unimplemented, as finite assets have had to be sent to a region where there is no great power, only Iran.
 And, inside the Middle East, the United States has firmly established through action and deed that it will not respond if Iran attacks its partners and will only take limited action if an American is killed.